University of Wisconsin–Madison

 College Reports

-The academic information requested in a college report (cumulative GPA, GPA scale, enrollment dates, academic standing, and eligibility to return to UW–Madison) is already available in official transcripts, which you can receive at no cost and which many students already provide as part of the transfer process.
+The academic information requested in a college report (cumulative GPA, GPA scale, enrollment dates, academic standing, and eligibility to return to UW–Madison) is already available on your official transcript, which you can receive at no cost and which many students already provide as part of the transfer process.